Runner 250 Advance racing quadcopter review

 With only 2 Kg total weight (including the backpack), the Runner 250 Advance is really easy to carry with you everywhere.
 This is a huge advantage especially if the flight zone is km’s away from the place you parked your car and it’s making it much easier to organize some cool races near isolated forests.

-On a first look, the Runner 250 Advance looks like a machine from the “Transformers” movie.
-Because of the radio antennas that look almost like two tentacles, it can be also confused with a bloody alien species :)Runner 250(R) review - First look
+At first glance, the Runner 250 Advance looks like a machine from the “Transformers” movie.
+Because of the radio antennas that look almost like two tentacles, it can also be confused with a bloody alien species :)Runner 250(R) review - First look

 Runner 250 Advance review – Main parts